marhensa/sdxl-recommended-res-calc/README.md

 According to many references, it's advised to avoid arbitrary resolutions and stick to this initial resolution, as SDXL was trained using this specific resolution.

 Windows:
-1. Download (Click green button Code > Download ZIP) from this repo, make sure .Py and .Bat file on same folder.
+1. Download (Click green button Code > Download ZIP) from this repo
+2. Make sure .Py and .Bat file on same folder
-2. Double click .Bat file!
+3. Double click .Bat file!
-3. Input your desired Final Resolution
+4. Input your desired Final Resolution
-4. You'll get recommended SDXL Initial Image Size, and its upscale factor to reach the Final Resolution.
+5. You'll get recommended SDXL Initial Image Size, and its upscale factor to reach the Final Resolution.

 If you are on Linux, use .Sh file instead, and before running it make sure to chmod+x it first.